Coronavirus Fears & Anxiety

 Students

-For students interested in support please contact: Student Psychological Services (SPS) at 527-4445 when school is in session.
+Psychological Services (SPS) at 527-4445.
+Note that SPS and Student Health Services are not open during the extended Spring Break.
 Consider at those times other options such as if you jave MediCal, if you have Private Insurance, or if you are in a situation where you need very low-cost/free community therapy.

 Faculty & Staff